Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Metabolic alkalosis - a violation of the acid-base state, manifested by a decrease in hydrogen and chlorine ions in the extracellular fluid, high blood pH values and high concentration of bicarbonate in the blood.
-To maintain alkalosis, there must be a violation of renal excretion of HCO3 ~.
-Symptoms and signs in severe cases include headache, lethargy and tetany.
-Diagnosis is based on clinical data and the determination of the gas composition of arterial blood and the level of plasma electrolytes.
-Correction of the original cause is sometimes indicated intravenous or oral administration of acetazolamide or HCI.
+Metabolic alkalosis is a disturbance of the acid-base balance characterized by decreased hydrogen and chloride ions in the extracellular fluid, high blood pH, and high blood bicarbonate concentrations.
+Impaired renal excretion of HCO3~ is required for alkalosis to be maintained.
+Symptoms and signs in severe cases include headache, lethargy, and tetany.
+Diagnosis is based on clinical findings and arterial blood gas and plasma electrolyte measurements.
+Correction of the underlying cause is necessary; intravenous or oral acetazolamide or HCI is sometimes indicated.

-Losses of H + by the body with the development of metabolic alkalosis are observed, as a rule, with lesions of the gastrointestinal tract and kidney pathology.
-In these situations, along with the loss of hydrogen ions, the chlorides are also lost.
-The response of the body, aimed at replenishing chloride losses, depends on the type of pathology, which is reflected in the classification of metabolic alkalosis.
+Losses of H + by the body with the development of metabolic alkalosis are observed, as a rule, with damage to the gastrointestinal tract and kidney pathology.
+In these situations, chlorides are lost simultaneously with the loss of hydrogen ions.
+The body's response aimed at replenishing chloride losses depends on the type of pathology, which is reflected in the classification of metabolic alkalosis.

 Loss of H + through the gastrointestinal tract

-This is the most common cause of the development of metabolic alkalosis in the clinic of internal diseases.
+This is the most common cause of metabolic alkalosis in internal medicine.

 Classification | Cause |